-They contented themselves with conveying a merchandise. merchandise.
-They contented themselves with conveying a single prize to Pisa, laden with rich spoils.
-With the produce of this booty they began, in the middle of the eleventh cen-tury, to raise their beautiful cathedral, which still attracts so much admiration.
+They contented themselves with conveying a merchandise. single prize to Pisa, laden with rich spoils.
+With the produce of this booty they began, in the middle of the eleventh century, to raise their beautiful cathedral, which still attracts so much admiration.
 It is declared that GALILEO'S discoveries with regard to the oscillations of the pendulum were due to the lamps suspended from the dome of this cathedral.
-The famous Leaning Maximum also efforded him the opportunity of making many of his Tower also afforded him the opportunity of making many of his observations and calculations.
+The famous Leaning Tower also afforded him the opportunity of making many of his observations and calculations.
 From about the sixteenth century Pisa has gradually sunk in importance and activity, and has been as lifeless and apathetic in appearance as almost any of the minor cities of Italy.
 It was, therefore, emphatically a bright day for this town when its new King entered its gates.
 Recently led to indulge in the hope of seeing itself restored to something of its former importance as a place of learning by the educational and professorial arrangements made by Baron RICASOLI, it was well disposed to greet VICTOR EMMANUEL with affectionate enthusiasm.
 The slight check given to its display of loyalty by the timorous deference of the ARCHBISHOP to Roman orders, only served as a foil to the almost universal respect manifested by the clergy towards the King throughout his memorable journey.